React-Revalida/.github/profile/README.md

 ## Spill - Spill your tea to the world ☕

 Spill is a lightweight social media application that gives users the opportunity to share and express their thoughts freely and safely within its sphere.
-With Spill, you can share a tea with other users, take a sip from teas, follow desired users, maybe connect with them and have a coffee break!
+With Spill, you can share a tea with other users, take a sip from teas, follow desired users, maybe connect with them and have some tea time!

 _New release: Now supporting Chats!
 Users following each other can now send messages to each other._